Mathieu-Beliveau/munchkin/README.md

 ## How it works

-The application looks for a list of bluetooth devices (specified with the --devices arg.) and will lock the screen as soon as the link quality between your PC and any of those devices drops.
+The application looks for a list of bluetooth devices (specified with the --devices arg) and will lock the screen as soon as the link quality between your PC and any of those devices drops.

-The metric for accessing the link quality is the standard RSSI value where 0 is considered optimal and any value above is a mark of a degradation of some kind.
+The metric for accessing the link quality is the standard RSSI value where 0 is considered optimal and any value above is considered as a degradation of some kind.
 For this reason, the application works bests in a noisy environment where the signal would quickly degrade as soon your connected device is at some small distance from your PC.